hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

     Note: we should use here preferably the term FPC Lite rather than FPC.
 -->

+In the previous sections we have introduced Fabric Private Chaincode and explained how it works from the end-user perspective.
+This section describes the FPC Architecture (internal view).
 The first realization of FPC is called *FPC Lite*.
 The framework enables a class of applications which do not require release of sensitive data conditioned on private ledger state.
 This class includes smart contracts which operate on sensitive medical data, or enforce confidential supply chain agreements.